-Trump is looking at ways to limit the power of DNI, sources say
+Trump team looking at ways to limit the power of DNI, sources say

 US intelligence officials disputed Trump's tweet, saying the meeting was not set to take place until later in the week.

 One source said that Retired Lt.
 Gen. Michael Flynn -- Trump's pick for national security adviser -- has pushed the idea of reigning in the DNI.
 Flynn was pushed out as director of the Defense Intelligence Agency in 2014, which falls under the DNI's leadership.
+Flynn clashed with other intelligence officials, including his bosses Mike Vickers, the Pentagon's undersecretary for intelligence, and DNI James Clapper.

 The office of the Director of National Intelligence was created in 2004 to help coordinate intelligence between the different agencies, as a response to the Sept 11 terrorist attacks.